ucbds-infra/otter-grader/docs/otter_generate.md

 ### Usage

-The general usage of `otter generate` is to create a zipfile at some output path (`-o` flag, default `./`) which you will then upload to Gradescope. `otter generate` has six optional flags:
+The general usage of Otter Generate is to create a zipfile at some output path (`-o` flag, default `./`) which you will then upload to Gradescope.
+Otter Generate has a few optional flags:

 | Flag | Default Value | Description |
 |-----|-----|-----|